 The one-child policy created the phenomenon of the ‘little emperor’.
 A generation of younger, wealthy Chinese who have been doted on by their parents, two sets of grandparents as well as uncles and aunts because they were an only child.
 This has led to a wave of consumers with more money and an even stronger preoccupation with status purchasing.

 London is Iconic in China.

-The Chinese traveller is typically associated with shopping, consumer culture and purchase desire is never quenched, particularly as the goods on offer are guaranteed of their authenticity from official designer stores.
+The Chinese traveler is typically associated with shopping, consumer culture and purchase desire are never quenched, particularly as the goods on offer are guaranteed of their authenticity from official designer stores.
 It would not be inaccurate to say that many visitors to the UK include shopping as a key element of their itinerary.

 What has led to the rise of British Apparel?

-The leading player is e-commerce giant ‘Alibaba’.
+The leading player in the e-commerce giant ‘Alibaba’.
 Their flagship platform Tmall allows brands to ‘host’ official stores on the platform.
 They even launched a dedicated division to international sales called ‘Tmall Global’.
 Here is where the target consumer shops, Tmall boasts over 200 million registered users with accounts.